Hello everyone. This is a tricky one and a long read; apologies in advance!

 From India, Delhi

-Thanks folks for your contributions.
+Thanks, folks for your contributions.

-R MOHAN : Yes, a logical and practical middle-ground solution "on paper" - wish things were so simple.
+R MOHAN: Yes, a logical and practical middle-ground solution "on paper" - wish things were so simple.

-When we communicated to him that we would like to go for three months' trial and could he come down and discuss details of the new arrangements, he flatly refused - alleging that we are not showing enough faith in him!
+When we communicated to him that we would like to go for a three-month trial and could he come down and discuss details of the new arrangements, he flatly refused - alleging that we are not showing enough faith in him!
 "Why do we need to have a trial?
 This indicates that we are being vindictive and are trying to influence the top management with negative feedback.
 He has a job waiting."

 ...and I am sure this is not the end of the story!